jennieablog/jennieablog.github.io/_posts/2020-06-13-django-guide-part-4.md

 	</head>
 	```

 2. To add a simple navbar, add the following code.
-Put the buttons linking to the new post page, login, and logout.
-If the user is logged in, provide buttons to create new post and to logout.
-Otherwise, provide a button for loggin in.
+Put the button linking to the new post page after the nav-header.
+Now, put the link within liquid tags with the format `url '<path_name>'`.
+Our path name in this case is `post_new`.
 {% raw %}
 	```html
 	<!-- Nav Bar -->